ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Scheduling of the daily backup is not configurable.
 - Backups are cross-regionally durable.
 Backups are stored across multiple regions, and are restorable to other regions, except for `eu-de`, which cannot cross regional boundaries.
 - Backup storage is encrypted.
 If you need to manage the encryption keys, you can do so with the [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
 Otherwise, they are encrypted with a key that is automatically generated for your deployment.
+- Backups are restorable across accounts only if the user running the restore has access to both the source and destination accounts.

 ## Backups in the UI